This guide targets Inkdrop v5.9.0 or later.

 - You may also want to review the concept of a

-).
+package.json(as covered in Inkdroppackage.json).
 This file is used to help distribute your theme to Inkdrop users. - Your theme's

-for Inkdrop to recognize and load it as a theme. - You can find existing themes to install or fork in the Inkdrop themes registry.
+package.jsonmust contain athemekey with a value ofui,syntaxorpreviewfor Inkdrop to recognize and load it as a theme. - You can find existing themes to install or fork in the Inkdrop themes registry.

 Enabling Development Mode

 Development Mode enables the "Inspect Element" context menu in Inkdrop, which helps you build your themes easier.
-Select the menu Inkdrop > Preferences on macOS or File > Settings on Windows and Linux, click the General tab on the left hand navigation, and check the "Development Mode", then reload the app by pressing Alt+Cmd+Ctrl+R / Alt+Ctrl+R
+Select the menu Inkdrop > Preferences on macOS or File > Settings on Windows and Linux, click the General tab on the left hand navigation, and check the "Development Mode", then reload the app by pressing Alt+Cmd+Shift+R / Alt+Ctrl+R

 Now you can use Chrome's Developer Tools.
 Right-click an HTML element you can to inspect its styles.